AVA Long Put Strategy

 AVA (Avista Corporation), in the Utilities sector, (Diversified Utilities industry), listed on NYSE.

-Avista Corporation, together with its subsidiaries, operates as an electric and natural gas utility company.
-It operates in two segments, Avista Utilities and AEL&P. The Avista Utilities segment provides electric distribution and transmission, and natural gas distribution services in parts of eastern Washington and northern Idaho; and natural gas distribution services in parts of northeastern and southwestern Oregon, as well as generates electricity in Washington, Idaho, Oregon, and Montana.
-This segment also engages in the wholesale purchase and sale of electricity and natural gas.
-The AEL&P segment offers electric services to 17,400 customers in the city and borough of Juneau, Alaska.
-The company generates electricity through hydroelectric, thermal, and wind facilities.
+Avista Corporation operates as an energy utility, conducting business through its various subsidiaries.
+Its operations are divided into two primary segments: Avista Utilities and AEL&P. The Avista Utilities division is responsible for electric distribution and transmission, as well as natural gas distribution services, across parts of eastern Washington and northern Idaho.
+It also delivers natural gas services to areas of northeastern and southwestern Oregon.
+Additionally, this segment generates electricity in Washington, Idaho, Oregon, and Montana, and engages in the wholesale buying and selling of electricity and natural gas.
+The AEL&P segment, conversely, supplies electrical services to approximately 17,400 customers located in the city and borough of Juneau, Alaska.

 A beta of 0.23 indicates AVA has historically moved less than the broader market, dampening realized volatility and producing tighter expected-move bands per unit of dollar exposure.
 AVA pays a dividend, which adjusts put-call parity and shifts the ex-dividend pricing across the listed chain.